mohaimenhasan/Frosh-Week-Website-1T8/README.md

 4. Use single quotes for strings everywhere except when:
     1. Single quotes are embedded in the string, i.e. "'Hello world', said the monster."
     2. Variables are to be embedded in the string, i.e. "Hello #{world}"
+    3. HTML and CSS files.
+Double quotes should be used strictly for these files.
 5. Follow the ruby style guide: https://github.com/bbatsov/ruby-style-guide
 6. Follow the rails style guide: https://github.com/bbatsov/rails-style-guide
 7. Use JSHint.